venkat2305/product-preview-card-component-main/README.md

 1. responsive images
 2. srcset
 3. picture tag to change images responsively
+4. The old price needs wrapping in a `del` element
+5. leave the cart icon alt blank
+6. you need to use the picture element
+7. You need to make perfume a paragraph
+8.

 ## follow these
 1. You can only use <main> if you don't need the others.
 The most important thing is elements like <div> shouldn't be direct descendants of <body>.